NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 ### Policies
-* *Grading:* Each assignment is worth 20 points.
-There are 6 assignments  Your grade will be based on the sum of your best 5 assignments.
+* *Grading:* The first assignment is a 10 point extra-credit assignment.
+All other assignments are worth 20 points.
+You can earn a total of 110 points.
 You're graded on a basis of 100 points.
 93-100 is an A, 90 - 92 is an A-, 87-89 is a B+, 83-86 is a B, 80-82 is a B-...and so on.

 * *Extra Credit:* There will be one extra credit assignment worth 10 points.
-No special additional extra credit will be given to individual students who request additional extra credit.
+No special additional extra credit will be given to individual students requesting additional extra credit.

 * *When and Where to Submit Assignments:*  Free responses are due on [Canvas](http://www.it.northwestern.edu/education/login.html) by 11:59pm on the due date.
 Code is due in your individual GitHub Classroom code repository, also at 11:59pm on the due date.